By Audrey Dewjee (first published 30th November 2021)

 Ever since reading Charlotte Williams’ wonderful book, Sugar and Slate, I have been keeping an eye open for Welsh Black History, especially in Mid and North Wales, because I was so affected by Charlotte’s longing for belonging, and her envy of her friend Suzanne who was born in South Wales.

-Charlotte, the daughter of Guyanese artist, Denis Williams, and his Welsh wife Katie Alice, grew up in Llandudno, on the North Wales coast – where she and her sisters were the only children of colour.
+Charlotte, the daughter of Guyanese artist, Denis Williams, and his Welsh wife Katie Alice, grew up in Llandudno, on the North Wales coast – where she and her sisters were among the very few children of colour.

 My interest in John Ystumllyn goes back to 1980 when, along with Ziggi Alexander, I was researching material for the exhibition, Roots in Britain: Black and Asian Citizens from Elizabeth I to Elizabeth II.
 Someone had given Ziggi a pamphlet about John Ystumllyn who had been baptised at Ynyscynhaiarn, near Criccieth on the Llŷn peninsula in 1756.
 We included the booklet in the exhibition along with a brief caption, but I wanted to learn more about John and his descendants, and to see the painting of him referred to in the booklet.